ebelious/Self-Hosted/SOC-Stack.md

 cluster_monitor

 ```
-Then go to roles and add a new `roles`.
+Then go to roles and add new `roles`.
 ```
 name: copilot
 password: create_one